GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/5_working_with_job_scheduler.md

     ```bash
     mkdir ex_5.2 && cd ex_5.2
     ```
+    !!! quote ""
+        The meaning of `&&` and `&` are intrinsically different.

+        * **What is `&&` in Bash?** In Bash—and many other programming languages—`&&` means “AND”.
+And in command execution context like this, it means items to the left as well as right of && should be run in sequence in this case.
+        * **What is & in Bash?** And a single `&`means that the preceding commands—to the immediate left of the &—should simply be run in the background.

     * use a text editor of choice to create a file named firstslurm.sl - we will use nano here
     ```bash